maximbetin/instagram-helper/README.md

 2. **Set Up the Development Environment**

-   We recommend using the provided `Makefile` to simplify setup.
-This command creates a virtual environment and installs all required dependencies.
+   Use the provided `Makefile` to simplify setup:

    ```bash
    make setup-dev